o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 Let us call the inner sum computation $`\sum\limits_{i=1}^n c_{i,j} (G_i \cdot 2^{j \cdot k})`$ the "sub-MSM" --- it is structurally similar to the original MSM, but it uses the smaller decomposed $`\{c_{i,j}\}`$ and a different set of bases.

 In the rest of the section we describe the sub-MSM algorithm that efficiently computes the inner sum.
-The main strength of the sub-MSM algorithm is that due to coefficients being small we can use (non-ZK) RAM lookups on `buckets` which speeds up things quite a bit.
+The main strength of the sub-MSM algorithm is that due to coefficients being small we can use RAM lookups on `buckets` which speeds up things quite a bit.

 The sub-MSM algorithm is implementing a standard 'bucketing' trick with $2^k$ buckets to avoid doing any doublings or scalings at all, requiring only $3 n$ curve point additions.
 Assuming the additive notation for the group: